freestarcapital/Freestar-Mobile-Android-SDK/README.md

 PREBID_FSDATA_ID=com.freestar.android.examples
 #USE_PREBID_DEV_HOST=true

-# the number of items between ad injections
-item_list.listInjectOffsetCount=3

-# should the list have a leading ad?
-item_list.listInjectOffsetIncludeLeading=true

-# should the list have a mandated trailing ad?
-item_list.listInjectOffsetIncludeTrailing=true

-# ad refresh rate override
-#item_list.listInjectAutoRefresh=120000

 ```

 `2. ` Modify the domain object that is to be listed.
 On our case the object id is of type **String** so we will need to extends **com.freestar.android.sdk.domain.StringContentItem** and implement the methods in its interface.